-A mission-driven non-profit social enterprise, we design, manufacture and distribute solar-powered and wind-up media players and radios for classroom and community listening.
+A mission-driven non-profit social enterprise, Lifeline Energy designs, manufactures and distributes solar-powered and wind-up media players and radios for classroom and community listening.
 No one does what we do.

 Imagine a school.
 One classroom.
 No electricity.
 Many children; all different ages.
 No trained teacher.

 Then imagine a Lifeplayer MP3-radio, loaded with fun, interactive school lessons.
 Able to tune into the radio and directly record programmes.
 Powered by the sun.